Dental Implant Restoration

 Titanium is the most common dental implant material.
 It has a low cost and is biocompatible.
 Titanium can be used in all types of dental bridges, anterior and posterior restorations, and fixed partial dentures.

 Zirconium dioxide is another ceramic material that can be used as an alternative to titanium in many cases.
-It has similar properties to titanium but at a lower price point.
+It has similar properties to titanium but is less commonly used.
 Zirconium dioxide is a resin-like material with characteristics similar to metal alloys, making it ideal for bonding with other materials such as zirconia ceramics or composite resin-based materials.

 Effects of Tooth Loss

 Tooth loss is a very common problem, affecting over 50 million Americans.
 It can be painful, inconvenient, and even embarrassing.
-Tooth loss is often caused by gum disease or periodontal disease.
+Tooth loss is often caused by periodontal disease or dental caries.
 However, it can also be caused by trauma to the teeth or by dental implants that don't fit properly.

 While tooth loss can cause pain and inconvenience, many other health problems stem from losing your teeth.

 Bad breath is a serious issue for many people who have lost their teeth due to gum disease or periodontal disease.
-While it's not something you need to worry about if you brush regularly with fluoride toothpaste and floss regularly, bad breath will become more noticeable as your gums recede from lack of oxygen.
+While it's not something you need to worry about if you brush regularly with fluoride toothpaste and floss regularly, bad breath will become more noticeable as more bacteria colonize your gum pockets.

 Difficulty Eating Certain Foods

-Certain foods may be hard for people who have lost their teeth because they cannot bite into them properly; this makes it difficult to consume them regularly and maintain good nutrition levels.
+Certain foods may be hard for people who have lost their teeth because they cannot bite into them properly; this makes it difficult to consume healthy foods regularly and maintain good nutrition levels.

 Decline in Emotional Health